aguswawan/eduroam-playbook/README.md

 ## Additional configuration

 There are a couple of things that are not configured by the playbook and may require additional configuration.

-* **IMAP SSL Certificate** -- if your IMAP server does not use a certificate that's in the trust store for your server, you may need to supply the certificate and configure [roles/pam-imap/templates/pam_imap.conf.j2](pam_imap.conf) accordingly.

 * **EAP SSL Certificate** -- the role uses the default certificates created by the Ubuntu FreeRADIUS package.
 You may want to replace these.